HubertSpringer/HotelManagement_WindowsForms/README.md

 # HotelManagement_WindowsForm

 ## Overview
-Simple desktop application created with Windows Forms to hotel management.
+Simple desktop application created with Windows Forms for hotel management.

 ## Description
 The application connects with microsoft SQL Server where all informations about hotels and reservations are stored.